ga-wdi-boston/ruby-diagnostic/README.md

 Fork and clone this repository.

 Edit quiz.rb and complete each question.
+You may use any resource, other than someone else in the classroom, to help you complete the quiz.

 Commit and push your changes.